 Again, in the midst of all the chaos and confusion we see all around us from our fellow sinners, the Advent and Christmas season is an important time to reflect on how special he thought our humanity could be!
-Never forget He allowed Himself to be born in a cave and die on a cross for each one of us, for you!
+Never forget He allowed Himself to be born in a cave and die on a cross for each one of us, and that includes you!

 We Catholics, indeed all Christians, are called to imitate Christ.
 Yet He didn’t come to earth as a parrot, for us to just mouth words heard by others.
 Many of us, even among the faithful fall into the trap of reciting words and phrases mindlessly at Mass.
 I’ve often said the Nicene Creed on “auto-pilot” myself, for example.

-And, in an era where we tend to make Gods and Devils out of political figures he certainly didn’t come down as an elephant (a Republican) or a Donkey (a Democrat) either!
+And, in a time where we tend to make Gods and Devils out of political figures he certainly didn’t come down as an elephant (a Republican) or a Donkey (a Democrat) either!

 Besides the angels announcing our Lord’s Birth to the Shepherds (Lk 2:10-11), the Gospels give us another sublime touch in the Three Kings and their retinue arriving after the Nativity with presents of Gold, Frankincense and Myrrh for the Christ Child.

 While showing us God as the King of both Shepherds and Kings alike, this account (Matt 2:1-12) provides a good thought for meditation: what can I bring the little baby Jesus this Christmas?
+What would he want from me?
 What would He want from us?

 How about helping a neighbor who might be alone, or working in a soup kitchen, or contributing to a clothing drive?
 How about praying and fasting for your fellow sinners?
+How about praying the Rosary, an especially powerful prayer?
+(And the more rosaries you pray, the better!)
 Visiting our Lord in the Blessed Sacrament?
-Taking some time to educate yourself in reading about our faith?
+Taking some time to educate yourself in reading more about our faith?

 And this, especially: how about giving Christ your sins by confessing them in the Sacrament of Penance (Confession) that you may then be able to receive Him in Communion free from any mortal sins?
 We tend to think of Lent as a time for spiritual housecleaning but it doesn’t hurt to do this during Advent either!

-The point is that You, dear Lord Jesus Christ, the second person of the Trinity, present from Eternity before and after assuming a human form as the Word made Flesh (John 1:14), wish us to follow You and imitate You, not to think of ourselves as Gods but as God’s Children, to humbly serve and love others as we would ourselves (Matt 22:39)!
+You, dear Lord Jesus Christ, the second person of the Trinity, present from Eternity before and after becoming a human being as the Word made Flesh (John 1:14), wish us to follow You and imitate You, not to think of ourselves as Gods but as God’s Children, to humbly serve and love others as we would ourselves!